Types

-This also gives Sequent the possibility to check if the attributes in for instance the Commands and ValueObject are of the correct type.
+This also gives Sequent the ability to check that the attributes in, for instance, Commands and ValueObjects are of the correct type.

 Out of the box Sequent supports the following types: